Academic Progress

 If approved, the student’s transcript will show both the original grade and the course repeat grade; however, the first grade will be excluded from the student’s GPA calculation and only the grade points and credit hours earned in the repeated courses will be counted toward degree completion.
 Once a course grade is replaced, the decision is irrevocable.
 In accordance with the UAB Academic Honor Code, any course grade of F for academic misconduct supersedes any other grade or notation for that class and therefore is not eligible for grade replacement.

 It is the student’s responsibility to notify the Graduate School of their request to apply the grade replacement policy to a repeated course as the process is neither automatic nor guaranteed.
 The grade replacement policy requires the approval of the graduate program director and the Graduate School.
-Grade replacement requests must be made prior to application for degree.
+Grade replacement requests must be made prior to degree/certificate awarding.
 The grade replacement policy can only be applied to grades earned at UAB and may not be applied after the student has graduated.

 The Grade Replacement Request form is available online at http://www.uab.edu/graduate/graduate-school-quicklinks/online-forms.